Printed maps owned by the Library may be checked out by students, faculty and staff.

 Geological topographic maps for several states are housed in the Earth Sciences Library in Garni Hall.
 Consult with David Turner, in that department, if you want to use any of these maps.
 Paper maps are no longer being received by the Library, but the U.S. Geological Survey makes all maps for the entire country available for free download on their website.

-If you have any questions about the Library's map collection, please contact the Government Information Librarian. (contact information on the right)
+If you have any questions about the Library's map collection, please contact the librarian listed on this guide.

 MapGive is an exciting open mapping project and volunteer opportunity.
 Follow the link to learn how to contribute to a map-"wikipedia" for parts of the world where detailed geographic data is lacking.

 The project is developed by the State Department's Humanitarian Information Unit, and aims to make geographical data available to responders in a crisis, or for help in developing resources in under-served communities.